 You can do this through conversational emails.
 You can make this process sophisticated using marketing automation tools like Automizy.

 3 Sales funnel stages

-Like the marketing funnel, email sales funnel consists of the stages you want your prospects to go through to convert them into customers.
+Like the marketing funnel, the email sales funnel consists of the stages you want your prospects to convert into customers.